Free Buyers Guide

 Lower Labour Costs: This is the biggest advantage of working through a subcontractor to install your solar.
 It’s cheap.
 Subcontractors can work on a project-by-project basis and are compensated accordingly.
 If demand is low, you might be able to score a really sweet deal on a solar installation.

-In-house installers pay for the charge appropriately for the quality they offer by hiring electricians with fixed salaries with benefits.
+In-house installers charge appropriately for the quality they offer by hiring electricians with fixed salaries with benefits.
 They can’t afford the same pricing flexibility subcontractors offer.

 Flexibility: One of the biggest advantages of working with a subcontractor is the flexibility they provide.
 An in-house installer like Penrith Solar Centre is often booked out months in advance, especially during peak installation season when demand is high.